skip to content

 Retention of markbooks, scripts and other paperwork

 Senior Examiners are responsible for destroying confidential waste and computer records in accordance with the appropriate Examinations Data Retention Policy for the NST.
 Interim marks, marks for individual questions and other such data should be retained for three months after publication of the class list, in case an appeal is lodged.
-If an appeal is lodged, the data for that student should be retained until the outcome of the appeal is known.
+If an appeal is lodged, the data for that student should be retained until the outcome of the appeal is known then sent to the NST Coordinator for retention for six years.
 Scripts should be retained for one year and may then be destroyed.
 The Student Registry will store scripts and arrange for their disposal.
 Please pack scripts in envelopes not black sacks.

 Annotating Scripts